CleanScan

 The fix: Define quality standards during onboarding and put them in writing.
 Walk the facility with the client and agree on what "clean" looks like for each zone — restrooms, lobbies, offices, common areas.
 Document the frequency, the scope, and the priority level for each area.

-Then reference those standards proactively.
-Quarterly reviews that compare your performance against the agreed-upon scope keep the conversation grounded in facts rather than feelings.
+Then reference those standards.
+Quarterly reviews that compare performance against the agreed scope keep the conversation grounded in facts rather than feelings.

 4. You Are Competing on Price Alone